Environment

 Fertilizer salt buildup from over-application

 Feeding more often or at a stronger concentration than the recommended monthly half-strength dose causes mineral salts to accumulate in the soil and at the leaf margins, where they draw water out of the surrounding tissue and kill it.
 This produces brown tips and edges that look similar to a humidity problem but trace back to the feeding schedule instead.
-A crust of white or yellowish mineral deposit on the soil surface or pot rim is the distinguishing clue.
+A crust of white or yellowish mineral deposit on the soil surface or pot rim is the distinguishing clue, along with tip damage that tends to appear soon after a feeding rather than gradually over weeks.

 Underwatering severe enough to desiccate the most vulnerable tissue first

 Because leaf tips are the farthest point from the water supply, a pattern of letting the plant get too dry too often — even if it always eventually recovers after watering — can leave a permanent record of brown, crispy tips from the driest moments, even though the rest of the leaf recovers fine.
-This is a cumulative-stress cause distinct from a single acute drought event.
+This is a cumulative-stress cause distinct from a single acute drought event, and it tends to produce tip damage that's proportional to how many dry-out cycles the plant has been through rather than to any single incident.

 How to Fix It